-PHTG 316 - Applied Photography 1: Portrait and Organic Form 3 credits (4.5 hours | Studio)
+PHTG 316 - Applied Photography 1: Portrait and Organic Form

-Prerequisite: One of PHTG 217 or PHTG 227 and one of PHTG 101 or PHTG 229
+Prerequisite: PHTG 217 or PHTG 227 and PHTG 101 or PHTG 229

 Photography has always served as a way to both document and express the human experience.
 Through in-studio and location photography exercise and assignments, students research and apply their photographic skills to effectively represent organic and human forms and communicate expression and emotion.
 Special attention will be paid to classical and experimental portraiture with consideration for both commercial and fine art applications.